A Section 529 Plan (also known as a Qualified Tuition Program) is a great way to prepare for the financial burden of college expenses.

 What are the annual contribution limits for a Section 529 Plan?

 The contribution amounts are limited to the amount needed to cover the qualified education expenses for the beneficiary.
 Gift tax exclusion limits are $15,000 per donor for 2020.
 If you contribute more than this amount you will have to file a gift tax return for the year.

 How does a Section 529 Plan differ from a Coverdell Education Savings Account?

-Under tax reform, both a 529 plan and a Coverdell account can be used for K-12 education, as well as college and university.
+Both a 529 plan and a Coverdell account can be used for K-12 education, as well as college and university.

 Coverdell accounts have a limited total annual contribution of $2,000 per child.
-States control the amount you can contribute to a 529 plan account, generally there is no cap on annual contributions.
+States control the amount you can contribute to a 529 plan account, though generally there is no cap on annual contributions.

 A Coverdell account is only available if the parent’s or individual’s annual income is below $110,000 ($220,000 if married filing jointly) where there is no income limit for contributing to a 529 plan.

 How did 529s change after tax reform?